 What is the meaning of per diem or daily allowance?

 Daily allowance or per diem is an amount which is ONLY meant to cover your daily needs of housing, travel and food.
-Since it is an allowance, it is NOT taxable in the country you are travelling to.
+Since it is an allowance, it is NOT taxable in the country you are travelling to for short term business assignment.

 When you travel abroad for long term assignments (generally greater than 3 months), your company actually deputes you or transfers you to their subsidiary or sister company or parent company as the case may be in that country.
 In this case, they pay you monthly salary abroad and stop paying you your Indian salary.
-This salary is then taxable in the respective country.
+This salary is then taxable in the respective country as per their income tax laws.

-Unspent per diem allowance is taxable in home country i.e. India?
+Unspent per diem is taxable in home country i.e. India?

 It is neither taxable in Indian nor abroad if it is fully spent for the purpose it has been given to you.
 But do remember that any unspent amount, if brought back in your home country makes it eligible for income taxes in your home country!